likolk/DSProject/README.md

 	(Each shareholder's voting activity (optional))

 7. Real-Time Progress: Show real-time progress of voting.
-Example: 35% of total shares have voted; 50% required for quorum.

 8. Shareholder Rewards for Voting
 Reward shareholders with tokens for participating in votes (e.g., governance tokens or reputation points).
 Role-Based Admin Controls

+9. Implement roles for managing proposals and elections:
+     Admins: Can manage voting events.
+     Non-Admins: Can view detailed reports but cannot modify anything.

-Not Implemented (yet?)
+Not Implemented"

-9. Transparency with Anonymity:
+10. Transparency with Anonymity:
      Display aggregated voting results while maintaining the privacy of individual voters

-10. Implement roles for managing proposals and elections:
-     Admins: Can oversee and manage voting events.
-     Auditors: Can view detailed reports but cannot modify anything.

 ------------------